lgong30/lgong30.github.io/_posts/2017-01-30-C++11-Move-Semantics-Investigation.md

 Dig Out of The Chief Culprit
 ----------------------------

-After Google, Google, and Google again, I eventually found "the chief culprit".
+After Google, Google, ... and Google again, I eventually found "the chief culprit".
 It is the [**copy elision** feature of the compiler](https://en.wikipedia.org/wiki/Copy_elision).
 Now, it is really the moment to witness the miracle.
-The following gets the final outputs after disabling the **copy elision** (add a flag `-fno-elide-constructors`, that is to run `g++ -fno-elide-constructors -std=c++11 example.cpp -o example && ./example`).
+The following gives the final outputs after disabling the **copy elision** (add a flag `-fno-elide-constructors`, that is to run `g++ -fno-elide-constructors -std=c++11 example.cpp -o example && ./example`).

 ```shell
 Create exampleA object from vector